Araujo93/UserProfiles/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-When you first clone he repo you will need to run npm install the download the neccesary dependencies.
+When you first clone he repo you will need to run npm install the download the necessary dependencies.

 ## Available Scripts